MrGeorgen/RBU_account/README.md

 # api
 use `/login?redirect=someurl` to redirect the user after the login is finnished.
-Use `api/accountinfo?accountkey=key&password=password` to get information about the user. accountKey is the value of the cookie with the key "session".
+Use `api/accountinfo?accountkey=key&password=password` to get information about the user. accountkey is the value of the cookie with the key "session".